Agentic AI - What It Is and Why It Matters

 Here’s where to start if you want to explore agentic AI, ranked from easiest to most involved:

-Best for: Anyone who needs a custom tool but doesn’t know how to code (See Building Apps with AI for a detailed walkthrough)
+Best for: Anyone who needs a custom tool or wants AI working in the background on a schedule (See Building Apps with AI for a detailed walkthrough)

 Real example: “I need a tool that monitors a specific subreddit, saves posts with over 1000 upvotes to a spreadsheet, and emails me a weekly digest.”
-Claude Code builds the whole thing.
+Claude Code builds the whole thing, and you can schedule it to run automatically every week.

 Cost: Included with Claude subscriptions (around $20/month for Pro)